adeep/bitwarden_reddit/backups.md

 ## Inside `backup.hc`

+This an encrypted archive (like with VeraCrypt).

 For each vault or Organization collection, create a folder.
 Inside each folder:

 ### `emergency_sheet.txt`
-This is a full emergency sheet for that vault, or a guide for an Organization collection
+This is the full emergency sheet for that vault.

 ### `bitwarden_export.json` (or similar obvious name)
 This is the export of the vault or organization Collection.
 Be sure to add the